IBM/aspera-cli/README.erb.md

 For a more convenient, browser-less, experience follow the [JWT](#jwt) section (auth=jwt) in addition to Client Registration.

 In Oauth, a "Bearer" token are generated to authenticate REST calls.
-Bearer tokens are valid for a period of time.`aslmcli` saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.
+Bearer tokens are valid for a period of time.<%=tool%> saves generated tokens in its configuration folder, tries to re-use them or regenerates them when they have expired.

 ### <a name="clientreg"></a>API Client Registration

-The first step is to declare `aslmcli` in Aspera on Cloud using the admin interface.
+The first step is to declare <%=tool%> in Aspera on Cloud using the admin interface.

 (official documentation: [https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client](https://aspera.asperafiles.com/helpcenter/admin/organization/registering-an-api-client) ).